opnsense/docs/source/development/frontend/controller.rst

 The :code:`ApiControllerBase` adds a simple recordset export method (:code:`exportCsv()`) and :code:`ApiMutableModelControllerBase` contains a method to import data (:code:`importCsv()`).

-When data is being exported from a model using an :code:`ArrayField` type, the :code`asRecordSet()` method can be used to extract the data easily.
+When data is being exported from a model using an :code:`ArrayField` type, the :code:`asRecordSet()` method can be used to extract the data easily.

 The smallest functional example to download a file from a controller implemented with :code:`ApiMutableModelControllerBase`